-This course examines the methodology for the integration of music into the early childhood and elementary school curricula.
-Age and grade appropriate methods, materials, activities and assessment will be introduced through practical applications, which are based on current research.
+Examines the methodology for the integration of music into the early childhood and elementary school curricula.
+Age and grade appropriate music methods, materials, activities and assessment will be introduced through practical applications, which are based on current research.
 Prerequisite: admission to the Teacher Education Program.
 Offered spring semester at the Hannibal campus.